 Peracetic Acid Spills in Hospitals – an Administrators nightmare

-Every hospital administrator’s nightmare is to see hazmat crews dressed in white overalls breathing through respirators running into their facility in front of the TV cameras while staff are evacuating patients in response to a chemical spill.
-High level disinfectant (HLD) chemicals such as peracetic acid are an essential part of modern healthcare, medicine being used to disinfect those items that cannot be heat treated.
-These HLDs are used safely everyday across the world; but if something goes wrong, hospital these chemicals pose a risk to anyone exposed to them and the administrators start having those dreams again.
+Every hospital administrator’s nightmare is to see hazmat crews dressed in white overalls, breathing through respirators running into their facility in front of the TV cameras while staff are evacuating patients in response to a chemical spill.
+High level disinfectant (HLD) chemicals such as peracetic acid are an essential part of modern healthcare, being used to disinfect those items that cannot be heat treated.
+These HLDs are used safely everyday across the world; but if something goes wrong, these chemicals pose a risk to anyone exposed to them and the administrators start having nightmares again.

 Peracetic acid is widely used as a high level disinfectant because of its superior antimicrobial properties but like all high level disinfectants, it poses a risk to anyone exposed to it.
 These hazards are well recognized and the ACGIH has proposed a TLV of 0.4 ppm 15 minute STEL.

-Peracetic acid spills and leaks can occur form many reasons including container failure, equipment malfunction, wear and tear and of course human error.
+Peracetic acid spills and leaks can occur form many reasons including container failure, equipment malfunction, wear and tear and, of course, human error.
 Leaks may be as vapor or liquid, though with the latter, there will always be vapor associated with liquid.
-Therefore when using peracetic acid it is important to employ good engineering controls, continuous gas monitoring, person protective equipment and good training etc.
+Therefore when using peracetic acid, it is important to employ good engineering controls, continuous gas monitoring, person protective equipment, good training, etc.